trein/chrome-extension-privacy-policy/chrome-ugrabber.md

 If you have any questions or concerns about your privacy while using the extension, feel free to reach out at:

 **\[[contact@ackbx.com](mailto:contact@ackbx.com)]**

----

-Let me know if you'd like a version tailored for the Chrome Web Store listing as well.